Product Design Lead

 - Wellframe User, 2015

-Since April 2015, I've been leading Design at Wellframe, a health-tech company building a platform to give better care for those with critical and chronic health conditions.
-This is done through an app for the patients, alongside a dashboard for the care managers.
+From April 2015 to November 16, I lead the Design team at Wellframe, a health-tech company building a platform to give better care for those with critical and chronic health conditions.
+Our platform consists of an app for the patients, alongside a dashboard for the care managers.
 I joined the company to be the sole product designer, helming both UX and UI execution, providing documentation for developers, and asset prepping for all systems.
 I managed my time with respect to 3 platforms’ sprint cycles to ensure that I never blocked the mobile teams or the web team, and to do visual/flow QA before monthly releases.

 It's all been a robust exercise in personal organization, communication, and wearing multiple hats.
 I've always held firm to the belief that startups should be "trial-by-fire" companies, where you get a lot of difficult responsibilities, but you also gain an invaluable amount of experience.
 This differs from the segmented work at big companies, or at an agency where projects are fast and usually aren't carried through multiple iterations in the field after going live.
 Working as part of a team that cares about the whole product has been fulfilling.
 It's great to know that we are creating value, not just in dollars for our customers, but in quality of life for our users.